Countryside Alliance campaign against online abuse and bullying in the countryside reaches over 1 million people.

 The Countryside Alliance Thuderclap campaign focused on raising the awareness of online abuse and bullying of people in the countryside will reach approximately 1.2 million people.
-The campaign was established on Thursday 30 March and has run for two weeks.
+The campaign was established on Thursday 30 March and ran for two weeks.

 Thunderclap is a ‘crowd speaking’ platform that lets individuals rally together to spread a single message.
-Tomorrow (13/4/17) all 1,600 (approx.) of the individuals and organisations that have signed up to the campaign will automatically send out the following message to their followers, “I stand against bullying of people in the countryside #reportonlineabuse”.
+In April 2017 all 1,600 (approx.) of the individuals and organisations that signed up to the campaign automatically sent out the following message to their followers, “I stand against bullying of people in the countryside #reportonlineabuse”.